apache/activemq/SECURITY.md

 8. Limit inbound and outbound network connectivity to and from an ActiveMQ server.

-## Upcoming ActiveMQ Security Improvements
+## ActiveMQ Security Improvement Project

-Apache ActiveMQ projects recommends applying defense-in-depth and security-first to provide layers of security to environments running production workloads.

-Layers of security provide valuable options to prevent attacks, and to provide a buffer for when vulnerabilities at any layer are reported to provide reasonable time to test and apply fixes without impacting business-critical messaging traffic.
+The Apache ActiveMQ team has initiated a security hardening project to move from a default configuration that is geared for developer testing and learning to a secured-by-default stance.

 1. Enhancements to the SSL authentication plugin to fix wantAuth mode